 Marijuana sales are legal in eleven states.
 However, only seven states are legal and taxable, while four are only legal with no tax system in place.

-What this means is that seven of these states tax the consumer for the purchase of marijuana, while four tax the transaction that occurs between distributors and cultivators.
+This means that seven of these states tax the consumer for the purchase of marijuana, while four tax the transaction between distributors and cultivators.

 The seven legal and taxable states are: Alaska, Colorado, Massachusetts, California, Washington, Oregon, and Nevada.